NATRONA COUNTY HIGH SCHOOL

 Christy Johnston - Photo

-With the 2014-2018 renovation of Natrona County High School, the walls that provided the canvas for the Timeline Murals were removed, however the paintings remain part of the school's archives.
-Each year's paintings have been carefully photographed and catalogued in a book to preserve this important piece of the school's history.
+With the 2014-2018 renovation of Natrona County High School, the walls that provided the canvas for the Timeline Murals were removed; however, the paintings remain part of the school's archives.
+Each year's paintings have been carefully photographed and catalogued in a book to preserve this vital piece of the school's history.
 The book depicts the annual assembly of paintings and represents a small portion of the photographic documentation.
 The digital photographs are available for reference, research, class reunions, and community use.
 In the renovated school building, the mural project will evolve into a fresh interpretation of art and current events.
-The Timeline Mural Books are available in the NCHS main office - free of charge and first come, first served.
-The pictures will also be available on flickr - under nchsmustangs - for anyone who would like an electronic copy.
-We hope all these murals - both past and future - inspire you to reflect on the important moments in your life.

 CAREER TECHNOLOGY